prem-code-github/online_update/README.md

 # create_website
-creating simple website with html and css
+creating simple website with  the help of html and css